On this page

 Third-party sources

 Third-party is another kind of source.
 These sources let you import data from other platforms into Amplitude.
-These sources all require that you have an account with the third-party sources, and each have different setup requirements.
-You can see all third-party sources in the Source catalog.
+Each third-party source requires an account with that platform, and each has different setup requirements.
+Go to the Source catalog for all third-party sources.

 How to choose